 - Write down the phone number and digital contact information for BU Student Health Services and/or your local primary care provider.
 Also keep this information in a digital space that’s easy to access, such as your phone.

-- Create a plan with those you live with about how you will use your space if someone is sick and in isolation.
+- If you live off-campus, create a plan with those you live with about how you will use your space if someone is sick and in isolation.
 Consider deciding on a room or space that can be used for isolation, designating a separate bathroom (if available), and making these spaces comfortable.
 Also, talk about how those who are not in isolation will continue everyday preventive actions, including cleaning shared surfaces.

 Items to have ready: